cambiotraining/bacterial-genomics/materials/09-bactmap.md

 :::{.callout-exercise}
 #### How much of the reference was mapped?

 We have calculated the percentage of the reference mapped for a single sample.
-However, we have 50 samples that we need to repeat the analysis on.
+However, we have five samples that we need to repeat the analysis on.
 To do this, we've provided a script that runs `seqtk comp` on all the samples in the `pseudogenomes` directory using a _for loop_.

 - In the folder `scripts` (inside your analysis directory), you'll find a script named `03-pseudogenome_check.sh`.
 - Open the script, which you will notice is composed of two sections: